john-cd/rust_howto/bk/drafts/TOREVIEW.md

 ## AI {#skip}

-- [foreverVM][forevervm~website]: The sessionless code interpreter.
+- [foreverVM][forevervm~website]↗: The sessionless code interpreter.
 ForeverVM is a code execution API that allows you to securely run arbitrary Python code in a remote sandbox and get back results.

 ## CD / CI {#skip}